Cold War drama caught on video as N. Korean soldier escapes

 Muzzles flash.
 The North Korean soldiers, one of whom drops flat into the leaves, fire at the defector at close range with handguns and AK-47 assault rifles — about 40 rounds, the South says.

 Suddenly, two of the North Koreans run away while the soldier in the leaves jumps up and dashes across the dividing line into South Korean territory before stopping, turning on his heels and sprinting back to the northern side after his comrades.
-The defector falls stretched out and unmoving in a pile of leaves against a small wall on the South Korean side.
+The defector, hit five times with bullets, falls stretched out and unmoving in a pile of leaves against a small wall on the South Korean side.

 The entire sequence, from the first appearance of the jeep to the soldier's frenzied crossing, lasts four minutes.